The First Tithe

+The second tithe of Deuteronomy 12:5-7, was used for the sacred feasts (Leviticus 23), or for the charity to the orphans, the poor, and the “strangers” that lived among the Hebrews (Deuteronomy 16:11-14).
 The second tithe was permitted to be eaten, only in the vicinity of the sanctuary and not in the homes of the people.
-Because this meal was not a sacrificial one, ceremonial cleanliness was not needed as in the sacrificial meal (Deut.
-12:22; Lev.
-7:20).
+Because this meal was not a sacrificial one and ceremonial cleanliness was not needed as in the sacrificial meal (Deuteronomy 12:22; Leviticus 7:20).

-Further details of this second tithe were given in Deut.
-14:24–29: “But if the journey is too long for you, so that you are not able to carry the tithe, or if the place where the LORD your God chooses … is too far from you, when the LORD your God has blessed you, then you shall exchange it for money, take the money in your hand… And you shall spend that money for whatever your heart desires… you shall eat there before the LORD your God, and you shall rejoice, you and your household.
+Further details of this second tithe were given in Deuteronomy 14:24–29: “But if the journey is too long for you, so that you are not able to carry the tithe, or if the place where the LORD your God chooses … is too far from you, when the LORD your God has blessed you, then you shall exchange it for money, take the money in your hand… And you shall spend that money for whatever your heart desires… you shall eat there before the LORD your God, and you shall rejoice, you and your household.
 You shall not forsake the Levite who is within your gates, for he has no part nor inheritance with you.”

-Thus, a generous spirit was to be shown to God’s servants and those who were in need (Deut.
-12:7, 12, 18; 14:29).
+Thus, a generous spirit was to be shown to God’s servants and those who were in need (Deuteronomy 12:7, 12, 18; 14:29).
 The efforts were to bring gladness and happiness to both the giver and the receiver.
 It was the will of God to distribute cheer and joy among His children.

-And the Lord gave other laws for assisting the needy (Lev.
-19:9, 10; 23:22).
+And the Lord gave other laws for assisting the needy (Leviticus 19:9, 10; 23:22).
 Those who didn’t own a land were given the privilege of gleaning from the fields, farms and the orchards.
-The landowner was to spare the gleanings, and thus help the poor and provide for their needs, and at the same time could bless his own heart with God’s favor (Prov.
-11:24).
+The landowner was to spare the gleanings, and thus help the poor and provide for their needs, and at the same time could bless his own heart with God’s favor (Proverbs 11:24).
 These laws were applicable the first 6 years of the 7-year cycle during which harvests were grown.

 In His service,